Parameter Estimation in Nonlinear Multivariate Stochastic Differential Equations Based on Splitting Schemes: Order of one-step predictions and convergence

 \subsection{Lie-Trotter splitting}

-We first show that the one-step LT approximation is of order $\mathcal{O}(h^2)$ in mean.
-The following proposition is proved in Supplementary Material for scheme \eqref{eq:LT1} as well as for the reversed order of composition.
+We first show that the one-step LT approximation is of order {$ R(h^2, \mathbf{x}_0)$} in mean.
+The following proposition is proved in {the} Supplementary Material \ref{sec:Appendix} for scheme \eqref{eq:LT1}, as well as for the reversed order of composition. {We demonstrate that the order of one-step prediction can not be improved unless the drift $\mathbf{F}$ is linear.}